EQAR/deqar-docs/docs/institution_data.md

 For higher education institutions, the legal seat is considered as the higher education system in which the institution is formally recognised as such.
 In case an institution is a legal entity incorporated in country A but formally recognised as higher education institution in system B, the legal seat should specified in B. In case a higher education institution is formally recognised in several higher education systems, separate provider records should be created, one for each system.

-For alternative providers, the legal seat is considered as the country in which the legal entity is incorporated.
+For other providers, the legal seat is considered as the country in which the legal entity is incorporated.

 For providers with multiple seats (e.g. branches), each of the locations (i.e. country and city) could be provided in a separate column with number in the brackets (`[n]`).